San Marco Museum Tickets

 Customers who booked this museum also booked:

-Closed on the 1st, 3rd and 5th Sunday and the 2nd and 4th Monday of each month, New Year’s Day, May 1st and Christmas Day.
+Closed on the 1st, 3rd and 5th Sunday of each month on each monday after an opening Sunday, New Year’s Day, May 1st and Christmas Day.

 Piazza San Marco - Firenze.